History of the petroleum industry in the United States: Pre-Industrial Era

 Native Americans had known of the oil in western Pennsylvania, and had made some use of it for many years before the mid-19th century.
 Early European explorers noted seeps of oil and natural gas in western Pennsylvania and New York.
-Interest grew substantially in the mid-1850s as scientists reported on the potential to manufacture kerosene from crude oil, if a sufficiently large oil supply could be found.
+The earliest written record of the use of oil was by the Franciscan missionary Joseph de La Roche Daillon in 1627.
+Daillon encountered the Native American group called the Wenrohronon at the site of Oil Springs.
+Daillon noted the tribe's use of crude petroleum (then a largely unknown substance) as an alleged medicine.
+Their use of petroleum was remarkable enough that they were named for it: the word "Wenrohronon" refers to living near a "place of floating film."

+Later French missionaries noted other uses of petroleum.
 The Jesuit Relations of 1657 states:

 As one approaches nearer to the country of the Cats, one finds heavy and thick water, which ignites like brandy, and boils up in bubbles of flame when fire is applied to it.
 It is, moreover, so oily, that all our Savages use it to anoint and grease their heads and their bodies.